China Railway History

 Massive Construction Since the First Five-Year Plan

 Since 1953, China implemented the first five-year development plan, and the scale of railway construction has been continuously expanded.
 China's railways have entered a period of planned and large-scale construction.
-During this period, numerous railway arteries have been built including Guiyang – Kunming, Chengdu – Kunming and Lanzhou – Urumqi railways in the west of China; Beijing – Inner Mongolia and Beijing – Chengde railways in the north; and Beijing – Shanghai, Shanghai – Hangzhou and Yingtan – Xiamen railways in the middle and east of China.
-The national railway operating mileage increased to 49,940 kilometers, with the national rail network basically completed.
+During this period, numerous railway arteries were built including Guiyang – Kunming, Chengdu – Kunming, and Lanzhou – Urumqi railways in the west of China; Beijing – Inner Mongolia and Beijing – Chengde railways in the north; and Beijing – Shanghai, Shanghai – Hangzhou and Yingtan – Xiamen railways in the middle and east of China.
+The national railway operating mileage increased to 49,940 kilometers, with the national rail network completed.
 In the meantime, China’s railway technology and equipment have also been greatly improved.

 Also read China Railway Network.